 The reason that even most blacks, whom the policy was ostensibly helping, disliked it was that, in a lot of the places that ended up having bussing, the courts had already tried to end “de facto segregation” by allowing blacks to send their children to a neighboring district’s mostly-white school if they thought that the white school was better.
 Most black parents chose not to do this; they deemed it better for a black kid to go to a mostly-black school in his own town than to a mostly-white school further away from home.

 So the federal courts ended up deciding that the only way to have true equality was to say that, whether you were black, white, yellow, brown, or whatever, your own opinion about where your children should go to school didn’t matter, hence the “forced” in “forced bussing”.
-Naturally, a lot of people didn’t take well to this philosophy of government, but the opposition to bussing was a complete failure, because the “silent majority” was never willing to engage in the same sort of striking and boycotting that liberals had just successfully deployed against segregation and the draft.
+Naturally, a lot of people didn’t take well to this philosophy of government, but the opposition to bussing was a complete failure, because the “silent majority” was largely unable to engage in the same kinds of effective civil disobedience that liberals had recently deployed against segregation and the draft.

 I happen to believe that, until recently, this would have counted against a potential vice-presidential nominee.
 And even though it isn’t polite to say so anymore, there is a good reason for this.
 People don’t exist as isolated individuals, and a community can only sustain itself if its members, on average, contribute at least two children to that community.
 Being a devoted member of your tribe, city, nation, church, or whatever means trying your best to do your share of the work.